EdDataScienceEES/tutorial-HeleneEngler/index.md

                             # but none outside Cook´s distance (residuls vs leverage)
 shapiro.test(resid1)        # p > 0.05, normally distributed residuals
 ```

 The QQ-plot shows that the residuals are relatively normally distributed, as the majority of data points fall along the straight plotted line.
 The degree of unequal variance (heteroscedasticity) present is shown in the scale-location plot.
-While the red line is slightly bend and not perfectly straight, the heteroscedasticitypresent is not big enough to assume equal variance is not met.
+While the red line is slightly bend and not perfectly straight, the heteroscedasticity present is not big enough to assume equal variance is not met.
 In the residuals vs leverage plot influential outliers are identified.
 While there are several present, none fall outside of Cook´s distance, which would mean they have to be removed, due to their disproportioal impact.
 The fitted vs residual plot again shows small non-linear trends, but the majority of the residuals are following a linear pattern.
 To test the normality of the residuals a Shapiro-Wills test may be performed.
 This can be a bit confusing, because contrary to the p value in a t-test, this test is `significant´ (indicative of a normal distribution) if p > 0.05.
 This is the case for the residuals of our model and confirms a normal distribution.

-> **_NOTE:_** *Usually the interpretation of residuals is described in a lot less detail.
+> **_NOTE:_** *Usually the interpretation of residuals is described in a lot less detail and you **NEVER** include the residual plots.
 In a paper or report you would just say: The residuals were normally distributed.
 However, they can be quite tricky to understand.
 This [website](https://rpubs.com/iabrady/residual-analysis) shows some good examples and explains the interpretation of residuals nicely.*

-Now we can compare ´model.1´ to the null model, to see if the addition of temperature made a significant improvement to the models predictive power and if it is worth keeping in the model:
+Now we can compare `model.1 to the null model, to see if the addition of temperature made a significant improvement to the models predictive power and if it is worth keeping in the model:

 ```
 # Check predcitive power
 AIC(model.null, model.1)
 ```
 This returns the AIC of the null model and `model.1`.

 ```
 > AIC(model.null, model.1)
            df      AIC